 - Limited knowledge base compared to rival providers

 VyprVPN is a great choice for those seeking a solid level of privacy without sacrificing on performance.
-The best features are limited to the Premium plan, which comes in at a fairly reasonable price on the annual subscription.
+The best features are limited to the Premium plan, which comes in at a fairly reasonable price on the 2-year subscription.
 It offers fast speeds in most popular locations, with quick uploads making it very appealing to torrenters and P2P users.
-Access to Netflix and BBC iPlayer is currently possible through their US and UK servers, however it’s not as hassle-free as with some top-tier providers.
+Unfortunately, access to Netflix and BBC iPlayer is very inconsistent- although we were able to stream content on Netflix during our most recent tests.

 VyprVPN offers a good enough level of privacy for most, including advances features such as a VPN killswitch and their own zero-log DNS servers.
 Basic connection metadata is logged for 30 days, which is a little less appealing, but helps maintain a high level of server performance.